postworthy/postworthy/README.md

-## Project Demo

-The best way to explain what Postworthy is all about is to <a href="http://postworthy.com">experience it first hand</a>.

 ## Project Intro

 If you are the type of person who loves to discover amazing content from across the web and share it with your friends